DarrenCoppinger/milestone-project-4/README.md

 At the top of the page is an arrangement of buttons which have the names of the categories defined in the database "Pints", "Bottles", "Soft Drinks", "Cocktails" and "Spirits".
 The "All" button is the default view which displays all categories.
 Each of the other buttons will limit the entries presented to a single category.

 Each entry on the Drinks page is represented as a Bootstrap Card.
 Each card has an image, title, description (truncated to 30 characters) and price associated with it.
-Underneath these details is a small form which allows the user to select the number of the item they wish to add to their Cart and then click the "Add" button to execute this.
+Underneath these details, there is a input form which allows the user to select the number of items they wish to add to their Cart (either by typing the number or using the arrows on the right of the input).
+The user then clicks the "Add" button to execute this.

-Each card has a hoover effect to indicate that if clicked it will provide more information by bring clicked.
+Each card has a hover effect to indicate that if clicked it will provide more information by being clicked.
 It does this by bringing the user to the drinks individual listing page (listing.html).
 This is also indicated by the truncated presentation of the description text underneath the items image.

-The page is designed to be responsive and with the number of entries in a row varying depending on the screen width as follows:
+The page is designed to be responsive, with the number of entries in a row varying depending on the screen width as follows:
 - 992px < width : 4 entries per row
 - 768px < width < 992px : 3 entries per row
 - 576px < width < 768px  : 2 entries per row
 - width < 576px : 1 entry per row

-A superuser/administrator of the site can use the Products section of the websites admin panel to add additional drinks/products to the Products database.
+A superuser/administrator of the site can use the Products section of the website's admin panel to add additional drinks/products to the Products database.
 The superuser simply needs to click the "Add Product" button and populate the following model fields:
 - Category (choice of Pints, Bottles, Soft-drinks, Cocktails or Spirits)
 - Name
 - Description